top of page

 Little or No Insurance/Culturally Insensitive Health Care System

 According to the Health and Human Services Office of Minority Health, African Americans are 20% more likely to experience serious mental health problems than the general population.
-Also, 63% of African Americans believe that depression is a personal weakness; only 31 percent of African Americans believe that depression is a "health problem".
+Also, 74% of African Americans experience major depressive episodes, and only 31% of African Americans believe that depression is a "health problem".

-The goal of EMNS is to encourage primarily the African American population to learn more about mental illness, connect with other individuals and families, and access the mental health professionals and community resources which can help them.
+The goal of EMNS is to encourage the people of color population to learn more about mental illness, connect with other individuals and families, and access the mental health professionals and community resources that can help them.

-Our services are designed to get the conversation started in your family, community groups, workplaces, government institutions, social groups, and churches.
+Our services are designed to initiate conversations in your family, community groups, workplaces, government institutions, social groups, and churches.

 Forest